sreeharsha-rav/frontend-projects/reddit-minimal/README.md

 v 0.2.0
 - [x] Manage state with container components
 - [x] Add sorting and filtering options for posts
+- [x] Performance optimizations using React.memo and useMemo

+v 0.3.0
+- [ ] Improve loading states with loading skeletons and suspense
 - [ ] Add virtual scrolling for better performance using react-window
 - [ ] Add asynchronous generators for fetching posts (infinite scrolling)
-- [x] Performance optimizations using React.memo and useMemo

-v 0.3.0
+v 0.4.0
 - [ ] Design Post Details page
 - [ ] Asynchronous loading of comments for Post Details
 - [ ] Add support for sharing posts